Direct School Admission through Learning for Life Programme (LLP)

 (ii) Waiting List (WL) or

-Those not studying in MOE schools are to collect their School Preference forms from MOE Customer Service Centre.
+Those not studying in MOE mainstream schools will need to collect their School Preference Forms on 21 Oct 2019 from MOE Customer Service Centre.

 Why join us?